-(3) The payment, utilisation or deposit of any amount in terms of subsection (2) does not preclude the determination by agreement or by a court of a different amount of compensation, but if the amount so determined as compensation is less than the amount paid, utilised or deposited, the claimant to whom or on whose behalf the last-mentioned amount was paid, or the Master with whom it was deposited, as the case may be, must refund the difference to the expropriating authority together with, in the case of such claimant, interest at the rate contemplated in section 13 from the date on which the amount was so paid or utilised and in the case of the Master, the interest accrued thereon.

-(4) If the expropriating authority has proposed a later date or dates, than the date contemplated in subsection (1) for the payment of compensation and the expropriating authority and expropriated owner or expropriated holder, as the case may be, fail to reach agreement thereon, a court may on application by the expropriating authority, order payment on such later date or dates.

-- (5) If value-added tax is leviable by a claimant in terms of section 7(1)(a) of the Value-Added Tax Act, 1991 (Act No. 89 of 1991), by virtue of section 8(21) of that Act, payment of compensation must be made by the expropriating authority only upon receipt of a tax invoice as required in terms of section 20 of that Act from the claimant, together with confirmation of the tax compliance status of the claimant by the South African Revenue Service. - (6) The Minister may prescribe the information and documentation to be delivered by a person to whom compensation or interest is payable in terms of this Act, in order to 10 facilitate electronic payment thereof.
+- (2) The payment, utilisation or deposit of any amount contemplated in sections 18, 19 and 20 does not preclude the determination of an amount by agreement or by a court: Provided that where the amount so determined is less than the amount paid, the difference must be refunded to the expropriating authority together with interest at the rate contemplated in section 13 from the date on which the amount was so paid, utilised or deposited. - (3) Any delay in payment of compensation to the expropriated owner or expropriated holder by virtue of subsection (2) or any other dispute arising will not prevent the passing of the right to possession to the expropriating authority in terms of section 9(2) or (4), unless a court orders otherwise. - (4) If the expropriating authority or expropriated owner or expropriated holder has proposed a later date than the date contemplated in subsection (1) for the payment of compensation, the party proposing later payment may, in the absence of agreement, apply to court for an order for payment on such later date, and the court may make an appropriate order, having regard to all relevant circumstances. - (5) If value-added tax is leviable by a claimant in terms of section 7(1)(a) of the Value-Added Tax Act, 1991 (Act No. 89 of 1991), by virtue of section 8(21) of that Act, payment of compensation must be made by the expropriating authority only upon receipt of a tax invoice as required in terms of section 20 of that Act from the claimant, together with confirmation of the tax compliance status of the claimant by the South African Revenue Service. - (6) The Minister may prescribe the information and documentation to be delivered by a person to whom compensation or interest is payable in terms of this Act, in order to facilitate electronic payment thereof.

-Property subject to mortgage bond or deed of sale
+Property subject to mortgage or deed of sale

-- 18. (1) If property expropriated in terms of this Act was, immediately prior to the date of expropriation, encumbered by a registered mortgage or subject to a deed of sale, the expropriating authority may not pay out any portion of the compensation money to the claimant concerned, except- - (a) after the apportionment of the compensation between the claimant and the holder of such bond or buyer, as the case may be, has been finally determined; and - (b) to such person and on such terms as may have been agreed upon between the 20 expropriated owner or expropriated holder and the mortgagee or buyer concerned, as the case may be, after the claimant has notified the expropriating authority of the agreement. - (2) If the claimant and the bond holder or buyer, as the case may be, fail to conclude an agreement contemplated in subsection (1)(b), any of the said persons may apply to a 25 court for an order whereby the expropriating authority is directed to pay out the compensation money or a payment in terms of section 17(2) in such manner as the court may determine and the court may on application issue such order, including an order as to costs, as the court may deem just.
+- 18. (1) If property expropriated in terms of this Act was, immediately prior to the date of expropriation, encumbered by a registered mortgage or subject to a deed of sale, the expropriating authority may not pay out any portion of the compensation money except to such person and on such terms as may have been agreed upon between the expropriated owner or expropriated holder and the mortgagee or buyer concerned, as the case may be, after the claimant has notified the expropriating authority of the agreement. - (2) The expropriated owner or expropriated holder or the bond holder or buyer, as the case may be, must notify the expropriating authority by no later than 30 days from the date contemplated in section 9(2) or (4), of their agreement and its terms contemplated in subsection (1), failing which the expropriating authority may deposit the compensation money with the Master in terms of section 20(2). - (3) In the event of a dispute arising out of subsection (1), the expropriating authority may deposit the compensation money with the Master, and any of the disputing parties may apply to a court of competent jurisdiction for an order directing the Master to pay out the compensation money in such manner and on such terms as the court may determine.

-Payment of municipal property rates and other charges out of compensation 30 money
+Payment of municipal property rates, taxes and other charges out of compensation money